Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Proofs related to Section

 \end{thm}

-\begin{proof} CSB-ST has two phases: threshold estimation and loss minimization.
-Threshold estimation runs for at most $ W\log_2{(|\Theta|)}$ rounds and returns an allocation equivalent threshold with probability at least $1-\delta$.
-Maximum regret incurred in this phase is $\Delta_m W\log_2{(|\Theta|)}$.
-Given that the threshold estimated in the threshold estimation is correct, the incurred in the regret minimization phase is by Theorem \ref{thm:MPRegret}.
-Thus the expected regret of CSB-ST is given by the sum of regret incurred in these two phases and holds with probability. \end{proof}
+\begin{proof} \ref{alg:CSB-ST} has two phases: threshold estimation and loss minimization.
+Threshold estimation runs for at most $W\log_2{(|\Theta|)}$ rounds and returns an allocation equivalent threshold with probability at least $1-\delta$.
+The maximum regret incurred in this phase is $W\log_2{(|\Theta|)} \nabla_m$.
+Given that the threshold estimated in the threshold estimation phase is correct, the regret incurred in the regret minimization phase is given by Theorem \ref{thm:MPRegret}.
+Thus the expected regret of \ref{alg:CSB-ST} is given by the sum of regret incurred in these two phases and holds with probability at least $1-\delta$. \end{proof}